 From The Dickinson College Library Wiki

 Because this subject area is so large, this guide is intended to give people searching for information on individual countries some good places to start and advice on finding more specific information.
 Instead of compiling an enormous list of possibly useful resources, this guide will provide a few places to look for general information and links to other guides for specific areas.
-As always, for further help contact a librarian.
+For additional assistance, Ask a Librarian.

 Other Research Guides